 While our resident fitness fanatics are set to lead live-streams of workouts via video-calls, Sandra Parker, of our New York Sales team, recommends YouTube to find free workout videos.

 “Specifically, Popsugar fitness on YouTube is good.
 My gym, Crossfit Queens is posting home workouts on their Instagram stories — so everyone should check them out.”

-And if you’re looking for an at-home routine to get the blood pumping, Rhiannon recommends: “If you want to burn the lungs, seven minutes of non-stop burpees is a good way to start.
-You can also challenge yourself every few days and see how fit you get — and how many more burpees you can get into the seven minutes.”
+And if you’re looking for an at-home routine to get the blood pumping, Rhiannon has a recommendation: “If you want to burn the lungs, seven minutes of non-stop burpees is a good way to start.
+You can also challenge yourself every few days and see how fit you get — and how many more burpees you can fit into the seven minutes.”

-Product Knowledge Manager Monica De Tuya is in the unusual situation of having just moved to Berlin as the Home Office policy was implemented.
-But she’s taking the change of scenery and circumstance in her stride.
+Product Knowledge Manager Monica De Tuya moved to Berlin just as Adjust’s the work from home policy was implemented.
+But she’s taking the change of scenery and circumstance in stride.

 “It's helped me simplify and be grateful for the little things.
 Like figuring out the U-Bahn.
 Or a sunny day.
 Finding a grocery store that has my favorite lotion.
 And the new connections I have made — both in-person and remote — with people here in Berlin.”